AkshayD110/ciscoEventCreation/README.md

     -- completed : checked in on 7th June
 - Make changes to pick random lines from a file
 - Make it pick all the configurations from the property file
+    - messages count is picked from config file now
 - Make the changes to include restricted phrase randomly inbetween rather than all at once.